salujayatharth/uca_project/README.md

 ------------------------------------------------------------
-5. run $sh ./run and open browser http://localhost/test *changes will be automatically reflected - server is autorestart
+5. run $nodemon app.js and open browser http://localhost/test
+	*changes will be automatically reflected - server will autorestart

 #Benchmarking a web service